MundoDele Spanish Grammar

 How to use this page

 Use this page after learning the basic idea of the Spanish subjunctive.
 First identify the trigger: wish, doubt, emotion or certainty.
 Then check whether the sentence has two subjects connected by que.
-This is the most common pattern for the subjunctive.
+This is one of the most common patterns for the subjunctive.

 The main pattern: trigger + que + subjunctive